Economic Value That Contributes to a Stronger America

-First Solar commissioned a comprehensive economic analysis, conducted by the Kathleen Babineaux Blanco Public Policy Center at the University of Louisiana, Lafayette, to map First Solar’s impact on America in meaningful terms: jobs, economic output, and value created in 2023 and forecasts for 2026 when we expect to achieve 14 GW of annual nameplate capacity across the US.
+This comprehensive economic analysis — conducted by the Kathleen Babineaux Blanco Public Policy Center at the University of Louisiana at Lafayette — seeks to quantify First Solar’s impact in meaningful terms: jobs, economic output, and value generated in 2025, along with projections for 2027.
+By 2027, we expect all six of our US manufacturing facilities to be fully ramped, reaching approximately 17 gigawatts of annual domestic nameplate capacity — nearly nine times our US manufacturing capacity in 2020 and the equivalent of building 17 nuclear reactors per year.

 – Governor Kay Ivey, Alabama